Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 Covid-19 has accelerated an evolution in the way utilities’ customer services are delivered.
 Companies have had to change how they interact with customers, and digital channels have risen in importance.
 Read on to find out why embedding intelligent automation is key to great customer service as the utility sector looks beyond Covid-19.

 Utilities are central to everyday life and work.
 Solutions need to be provided quickly, effectively and without interruption.
 Covid-19 has demonstrated that organisations should combine effective scenario planning with customer experience (CX) transformations to build resilience against possible future volatility while standing out from the competition.
-Find out how Contact Centre as a Service (CCaaS) solutions are forging a new path for customer service in utilities.
+Find out how CCaaS solutions are forging a new path for customer service in utilities.

 The way utilities are being delivered has been changing since the government-mandated smart meter rollout began in 2011.
 Since then, the evolution of the sector has been allowed to unfold over the long term.
 And then Covid-19 happened.

 The digital migration of services is racing ahead, and utility sector organisations are increasingly looking to Artificial Intelligence (AI) and Internet of Things (IoT) devices to predictively maintain, monitor and repair the various systems they use, with a rising emphasis on omnichannel customer experience.

 As McKinsey states, “When the crisis hit, utilities had to change how they typically interacted with their customers.
 With payment offices closed and customers staying at home, digital channels became much more important.
 There is a general trend of customers moving online, with some online activities growing more than 40%.”

 This encapsulates the acceleration of customer service trends over the last 12 months.
 Digital is more important than ever, and utilities must now work out how to weave the technology underpinning digital services – intelligent automation – into the very fabric of their engagement strategies to provide a holistic, omnichannel customer experience.